ESMValGroup/ESMValTool_Tutorial/setup.md

-## Github account (Advanced)
+## GitHub account (Advanced)

-You don’t need a github account to participate in the tutorial.
+You don’t need a GitHub account to participate in the tutorial.
-However, if you want to raise an issue, contribute to the discussions, or share your code, please [create a github account](https://github.com/).
+However, if you want to raise an issue, contribute to the discussions, or share your code, please [create a GitHub account](https://github.com/).

-To learn how to use github, please have a look at this [introduction to github](https://lab.github.com/githubtraining/introduction-to-github).
+To learn how to use GitHub, please have a look at this [introduction to GitHub](https://lab.github.com/githubtraining/introduction-to-github).

 You may hear a few of the following phrases during the tutorial.
 Don’t be alarmed, they will make sense eventually.

-### github issues
+### GitHub issues
-Issues are github’s ticketing system.
+Issues are GitHub’s ticketing system.
 They allow users and developers to discuss problems, identify bugs, or to make suggestions.
-Each issue is assigned a number and will have it’s own page on github.
+Each issue is assigned a number and will have it’s own page on GitHub.

-Here’s an explanation of the [github issues](https://guides.github.com/features/issues/).
+Here’s an explanation of the [GitHub issues](https://guides.github.com/features/issues/).

 Raising an issue is the act of creating a new issue.
 If you are asked to raise an issue, please follow any instructions that you are given,